pauloxnet/uDjango/README.md

 ## 🏛️ History

-I created this code while working on an improvement to Will Vincent's Django Microframewrok repository, which was itself inspired by Carlton Gibson's talk.
+I created this code while working on an improvement to Will Vincent's Django Microframework repository, which was itself inspired by Carlton Gibson's talk.

 Starting from that demonstration code I thought of a Django micro application that could be used in the same way as a minimal application used in other Python frameworks such as Flask or FastAPI.